 The Business plan includes Exchange Online Protection for guarding email against spam, malware, and known threats.
 There are also 1,000+ security and privacy controls, security groups, custom permissions, and password reset policies.

-There’s also a setup wizard configuring security features and settings and options to deploy Office apps to Windows 10 PCs automatically.
-However, again these device management tools are only available with Microsoft 365 Business Premium.
+There’s also a setup wizard configuring security features and settings and options to automatically deploy Office apps to Windows 10 PCs.
+However, these device management tools are only available with Microsoft 365 Business Premium.

 For Microsoft 365 Apps for Enterprise, you’ll find a host of advanced security features.
 These include: